Top 10 Things Disney Should Buy Next

 A Snoopy and Mickey Mouse crossover would be amazing.

-Winnie the Pooh could give good advice to Charlie Brown if he and the Peanuts met each other.
+Winnie the Pooh could give good advice to Charlie Brown if he and the Peanuts gang met each other.

-25 The Great Mighty Poo The Great Mighty Poo is a fictional character appearing in the 2001 video game Conker's Bad Fur Day.
-He is a giant, opera-singing pile of feces that appears as a boss in the sloprano chapter.
+The Great Mighty Poo is a fictional character appearing in the 2001 video game Conker's Bad Fur Day.
+He is a giant, opera-singing pile of feces and serves as a boss character in the Sloprano chapter.
+The battle with him is one of the game's most memorable and humorous moments.

 Bears a striking resemblance to Crud from The New Adventures of Winnie the Pooh.